Entropy-based Discovery of Summary Causal Graphs in Time Series: Information Measures for Causal Discovery in Time Series

-\begin{example} Let us consider the following two time series defined by, for all $t$,
+\begin{Example} Let us consider the following two time series defined by, for all $t$, { {

-with $(\eta^{(p)}_t, \eta^{(q)}_t) \sim \mathcal{N}(0,1)$. \end{example}
+}} with { {$(\xi^{1}_t, \xi^{2}_t) \sim \mathcal{N}(0,1)$}}. \end{Example}

-One can see in Example~\ref{ex1} that, in order to capture the dependencies between the two time series, one needs to take into account a lag between them, as the true, causal relations are not instantaneous.
-Several studies have recognized the importance of taking into account lags to measure (conditional) dependencies between time series; for example, \citet{Runge_2019} uses pointwise mutual information between time series with lags to assess whether they are dependent or not. \\ In addition to lags, Example~\ref{ex1} also reveals that a window-based representation may be necessary to fully capture the dependencies between the two time series.
-Indeed, as $X^{(q)}_{t-1}$ and $X^{(q)}_t$ are the effects of the same cause ($X^{(p)}_{t-2}$), it may be convenient to consider them together when assessing whether the time series are dependent or not.
-For example, defining (overlapping) windows of size two for $X^{(q)}$ and one for $X^{(p)}$ with a lag of 1 from $X^{(p)}$ to $X^{(q)}$, as in Figure~\ref{fig:WindowLag}, allows one to fully represent the causal dependencies between the two time series.
+One can see in Example~\ref{ex1} that, in order to capture the dependencies between the two time series, one needs to take into account a lag between them, as the true causal relations are not instantaneous.
+Several studies have recognized the importance of taking into account lags to measure (conditional) dependencies between time series; for example, in \cite{Runge_2019}, a pointwise mutual information between time series with lags was used to assess whether they are dependent or not.

+In addition to lags, Example~\ref{ex1} also reveals that a window-based representation may be necessary to fully capture the dependencies between the two time series.
+Indeed, as $X^{2}_{t-1}$ and $X^{2}_t$ are the effects of the same cause ($X^{1}_{t-2}$), it may be convenient to consider them together when assessing whether the time series are dependent or not.
+For example, defining (overlapping) windows of size two for $X^{2}$ and one for $X^{1}$ with a lag of 1 from $X^{1}$ to $X^{2}$, as in Figure~\ref{fig:WindowLag}, allows one to fully represent the causal dependencies between the two time series.